eitanyaffe/makeshift-metagenomics/README.md

 All external tools are described in a docker image, defined in modules/cloud/gcp/containers/mdocker-metagenomics/Dockerfile.

-By default, MME uses the prepared docker image `eitanyaffe/mdocker-metagenomics` on Docker Hub.
+By default, MME uses the prepared docker image `eitanyaffe/mdocker-metagenomics` from Docker Hub.
 To work with your own image you need to remove the definition of `GCP_GCR_IMAGE_PATH` in the configuration file and run the following command on your shell from outside the MME:

 ```
 ms_image